harendra-kumar/concise-haskell/languages.rst

   * REPL
   * JIT in dev
   * ABI compatible with C
-* Rust: Ownership and borrowing for shared memory anc concurrency
+* Rust: Ownership and borrowing for shared memory and concurrency

   * unsafe (unmanaged memory) is possible.